tkerwin14/Reviews/README.md

 # Reviews

-Creates a list of reviewed rrestaurants and their associated metadata.
+Creates a list of reviewed restaurants and their associated metadata.